eug-lena/DIT342-Questy/README.md

 ### Purpose

-The system is a platform where the users can interact, discuss and particularly review games.
-Other users can comment and give their opinion whether they agree, feel neutral, or disagree with the review.
-There is an administrator role for certain users to moderate content and add new games to the website, which other users can then review.
+Questy is a platform where the users can interact with each other by particularly reviewing games and having discussions in the comment section.
+Users can comment and give their opinion whether they agree, disagree, or feel neutral with the review.
+There is an administrator role for certain users to moderate content on the website, which other users can then interact with.

 ### Pages